makinacorpus/gatsby-plugin-uninline-styles/README.md

 ## Description

-This plugin allow to un-inline CSS from generated HTML files.
+This plugin allows to un-inline CSS from generated HTML files.

 ## How to install